-This test is a stringent requirement for two reasons.
-First, its goal is to match the dynamics of entire time series in addition to their averages (see the calibration in Section 4).
-Second, importantly, the variations in consumption and the risk-free rate after the recession cannot be typically replicated in standard models, which gives rise to a quantitative puzzle that the model should address.
-After the recession, aggregate consumption recovered but real risk-free rates remained low.
-In models with productivity risk and no fluctuations in borrowing constraints, a growing and stable consumption path should imply a higher risk-free rate, as households seek to borrow to smooth consumption over time (intertemporal substitution motive).
-Conversely, a lower risk-free rate should induce households to consume more early on instead of saving and increasing their future consumption.
+In the post-Great Recession period, aggregate consumption recovered but real risk-free rates remained low.
+Jointly matching the time series for these two variables is a stringent test of the empirical validity of the model.
+First, the goal of this test is to match the entire time series of the main variables in addition to their averages.
+Second, standard models without aggregate precautionary motives typically fail to match these variations, which gives rise to an important quantitative puzzle.
+When households face productivity risk and fixed borrowing constraints, a growing and stable consumption path should imply a higher risk-free rate and more debt, as households seek to borrow to smooth consumption over time due to an intertemporal substitution motive.
+Conversely, a lower risk-free rate should induce households to consume more early on, instead of saving and increasing their future consumption.

-The following results demonstrate that the model is successful at matching the post-Great Recession data and addressing this puzzle thanks to the combination of aggregate risk in productivity and borrowing constraints risks.
+The next results show that the model can successfully match the post-Great Recession data, and that the combination of aggregate productivity risk and stochastic borrowing constraints can address this post-Great Recession puzzle.